awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  You use the reader endpoint for read\-only connections for your Aurora cluster\.
 This endpoint uses a load\-balancing mechanism to help your cluster handle a query\-intensive workload\.
 The reader endpoint is the endpoint that you supply to applications that do reporting or other read\-only operations on the cluster\.

- The reader endpoint only load\-balances connections to available Aurora Replicas in an Aurora DB cluster\.
-It doesn't load\-balance individual queries\.
+ The reader endpoint load\-balances connections to available Aurora Replicas in an Aurora DB cluster\.
+It doesn'tt load\-balance individual queries\.
 If you want to load\-balance each query to distribute the read workload for a DB cluster, open a new connection to the reader endpoint for each query\.

  Each Aurora cluster has a single built\-in reader endpoint, whose name and other attributes are managed by Aurora\.
 You can't create, delete, or modify this kind of endpoint\.

+ If your cluster contains only a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance\.
+In that case, you can perform write operations through this endpoint\.

 ## Using Custom Endpoints<a name="Aurora.Endpoints.Custom"></a>